 These diseases paired with obesity take a huge toll on the health of the person.
 In the majority of cases, these lead to poor quality of life, general discomfort, disability, and even early death.
 There are numerous reasons why some people have trouble losing weight.

-In most cases, genetics, poor diet, lack of physical activity, exercise choices, physiological and environmental factors give rise to obesity.
+In most cases, genetics, poor diet, lack of physical activity, exercise choices, and physiological and environmental factors give rise to obesity.
 Obesity has a detrimental effect on almost every part of the body.
 Fortunately, even modest weight loss can significantly improve and control the health issues linked with obesity.

 A healthier diet, lifestyle changes, and more physical activity can help in losing weight.
 Weight loss procedures and prescription medications are further options you can pair with a healthy diet to make the weight loss process faster.